-- ? identify the primary issues (pillars) that should be examined within all jurisdictions (challenges which arecommon to all police agencies in one way or another); - ? identify issues which are unique to police agencies operating within a specific context (i.e. type of community; - ? describe how the various issues interact, overlap, and evolve; - ? identify core sets of questions that might be asked with respect to each pillar to probe/drill down into the most important information; - ? lay out useful methodologies (including who the primary stakeholders are) for exploring all of these issues; and - ? identify action steps for moving forward.
+- ? identify the primary issues (pillars) that should be examined within all jurisdictions (challenges which arecommon to all police agencies in one way or another); - ? identify issues which are unique to police agencies operating within a specific context (i.e. type of community; - ? describe how the various issues interact, overlap, and evolve; - ? identify core sets of questions that might be asked with respect to each pillar to probe/drill down into the most important information; ? law out useful methodologies (including subs the might be asked with respect to each pillar to probe/drill down into the most important information; - ? lay out useful methodologies (including who the primary stakeholders are) for exploring all of these issues; and - ? identify action steps for moving forward.